The team goes through a series of training steps to pilot UAVs:

-- Have the co-pilot visually observe the flight process and advise the pilot.
+- Have the visual observer (co-pilot) visually observe the flight process and advise the pilot.

 - Safely and efficiently pilot the aircraft under the established flight plan.

-The pilot during the flight has his eyes always on the drone.
-The co-pilot is on standby making sure the operation is safe and clear from potential hazards.
+The pilot during the flight has his eyes always on the drone – visual line of sight.
+The visual observer is making sure the operation is safe and clear from potential hazards.